-Consequently, we establish a simple integrated network system model named simple broadcast-based integrated system, which contains a directly connection between cluster-head node and OBUs and is depicted by Figure 5, Figure 6 and Table 1.
+Without loss of generality, we establish a simple integrated network system model named simple broadcastbased integrated system, which contains a directly connection between cluster-head node and OBUs and is depicted by Figs. 5 and 6.
 In this simple model, the existing communication process can be greatly simplified, and the saved time is very meaningful when above scenarios happen.

 Figure 5 gives an overview of the communication between cluster-head nodes and vehicles, and we can see multi-level connections in the dashed box are replaced by the direct broadcast link.
-More specifically, Figure 6 gives the detailed description of this direct broadcast link, i.e. the data path between sensor nodes, cluster-head nodes and OBUs on vehicles.
+Different from Fig. 3, the OBU can direct communicate with the sensor node.
+In this target model, we support data transmission between sensor nodes, cluster-head nodes and OBUs on vehicles.